Welcome to our Early Years

 HOME LEARNING CHALLENGES.
-At the start of each week your child will be given a ‘Home Learning Challenge’ in their green Home Learning book.
+At the start of each week, our Reception aged children will be given a ‘Home Learning Challenge’ in their green Home Learning book.
 The task may be linked to their class topic or it might focus on letters and sounds, tricky words or an area of maths.
 The home learning challenges will be fun and examples of great Home Learning will be celebrated with the class at school.
 I hope the challenges will enable you to feel involved with your child’s learning at school!

 WOW MOMENTS!
 At the beginning of the year you will find some ‘Wow Moments’ inside your child’s reading pack.
 These are for you (or Grandparents/other adults) to fill in at home.
 Examples of these ‘Wow Moments’ could be if your child receives a swimming badge, cycles for the first time or is brave and conquers their fear, e.g. rock climbing etc. We will celebrate these moments in class and display them in the classroom.
 Any additional photographs of your child’s learning would be really lovely to see!